vviseguy/simon/README.md

 ## Simon

-This repository will hold my files for the mock Simon application that I will be creating
+This repository will hold my files for the mock Simon application that I will be creating.